Frequently Asked Questions

-Yes, Muslim and Christians study side by side in the PEB schools (approximately 70 percent of students are Muslim and 30 percent are Christian).
-There is no attempt to convert Muslim students.
-Christians have Bible teachers, and Muslim students have access to Islamic studies taught according to the law of Pakistan.
+Yes, Muslim and Christians study side by side in the PEB schools (approximately 42 percent of students are Muslim and 58 percent are Christian).
+Christian students have Bible teachers, and Muslim students have access to Islamic studies taught according to the law of Pakistan.
 Because all faiths learn together and are respected, students learn the values of tolerance, respect, and love which lead to a more peaceful society.

 How are the schools funded?

 Over 50 percent of the funds to operate the schools come from local sources through tuition and donations.
 Additional funds are donated by individuals, foundations, and churches throughout the USA.
 PEB’s goal is to be sustainable with all operating expenses being generated in-country.
 Construction of new schools will still need to be funded from outside of Pakistan.

 I have heard about the dormitories; whom do they serve?